 The Big Picture is a collective art project where people around the world are collaborating to create a big mosaic picture from thousands of drawings.
 This project outlines the connections between individuals from all around the world and can be seen as a giant conversation taking place between all the participants through a dynamic and monumental art work.
 Full details HERE.

-GRANT OPPORTUNITIES / CALLS FOR NOMINATIONS / AWARDS
+GRANT & FUNDING OPPORTUNITIES / CALLS FOR NOMINATIONS / AWARDS

 * CALL FOR SUBMISSIONS: Music 311 and Live from City Hall (City of Toronto)